 GIVING POETRY WINGS

-Giving Poetry Wings - GPW is a (digital) art exhibition which showcases collaborative work between selected poets and digital/visual artists.
+Giving Poetry Wings - GPW is a Augmented Reality (AR) art exhibition which showcases collaborative work between selected poets and digital/visual artists.
 This will be a result of hackathons hosted prior to the exhibition, with the aim of creating a space and opportunity for poets to have their work developed beyond paper/ spoken word, as well as for digital/visual artists to create new themed work inspired from literature.
-You definitely would not want to miss out on how fascinating and beautiful poetry can soar through the digital realm, when it’s given the wings and the opportunity to fly.
+You definitely would not want to miss out on how fascinating and beautiful poetry can soar through the digital realm, when it’s given the wings and the opportunity to fly (especially with AR).

-The Radioactive Poetry cafe is our monthly poetry event which is held in Bloemfontein at 59 Plenty.
+The Radioactive Poetry Cafe is our monthly poetry event which is held in Bloemfontein at 59 Plenty (on the last Monday of every month).
 This poetry show emulates the same structure in which we promote content on our blog, and aims to promote different forms of Poetry as well as local and national poets.
-Each event hosts a line up with 3 segments, featuring an "Open mic " line up, a "Featured poet" line up, and the "Guest poet" line up.
-The next event will be on the 18th of February 2019, and tickets can be bought from TK (0822677867).

 RADIOACTIVE POETRY WORKSHOPS

 The Radioactive Poetry Workshops are coordinated by Thuthukani Ndlovu, and aim to develop the capacity of writers and performers, introduce interested people to Poetry, and also create a space for Poetry audiences to be in the company of poets while they create/ develop work.
 This also includes audience development.